ethanvu/ethanvu/content/post/video-game-reviews/polygoneer-2017.md

 image: polygoneer-2017/game.jpg
 ---

-Playing *Polygoneer* makes me think of John Wick hunting the Russian kid in the nightclub from the first film.
-Shooting at bad guys coming from all sides with pretty shapes, colors, and a bumpin’ soundtrack in the background.  *Polygoneer* lacks the excitement that *John Wick (2014)* has however.
+Playing *Polygoneer* vaguely reminds me of John Wick fighting Iosef and his guards in the nightclub from his namesake 2014 film: bad guys from all sides getting shot while pretty shapes and colorful colors dance to bumpin’ music in the background. *Polygoneer* lacks the excitement and intensity that *John Wick* has however.

-Unlocking stages is extremely easy.
-There are world leaderboards for each level, but they don’t get harder the longer one survives.
-At least I haven't been able to see if they did get any more difficult because I typically end my runs after 90-ish seconds due to the monotony.
-Achieving high scores feels like an exercise in patience rather than one of skill.
+The principal reasons for this are that beating stages is extremely easy and the difficulty in each stage never ramps up.
+This means achieving high scores is an exercise of patience rather than skill and the world leaderboards are actually a list of the most insane people on Earth.

-The only level I haven’t survived at least 60 seconds in is the last one, which is appropriately titled and capitalized as “HELL”.
-If this is what Hell is actually like I'll never sin again because even spending one second in that seizure-inducing inferno is nauseating.
+I tolerated each level for about 90 seconds, except for one which I only played for 10.
+This level, the last level, is appropriately titled and capitalized as “HELL”.
+If this is what Hell is actually like, I’ll never sin again.
+It's a seizure-inducing, nauseating mess.

-The final insult is when upon exiting the game, the screen flashes black and white for a quarter of a second.
+The final insult is when upon exiting the game, the screen flashes black and white for a quarter second.
 There is a warning on startup that this game is not for people who are prone to epilepsy.
 Heed that warning!

 The only good and truly worthwhile aspect of *Polygoneer* is the music.
 Like I said before, it’s BANGIN’.
 Everything else ranges from boring to physically painful.

 {{< rating rating="1" >}}